MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

-This test does very basic read+write to every Next-register known to it, testing also in some cases for known default values (keeping it relaxed where the default value is unclear and may depend on user config, like 50/60Hz, etc.).
+This test does very basic read+write to every Next-register known to it, testing also in some cases for known default values (keeping it relaxed where the default value is unclear and may depend on user configuration, like 50/60Hz, etc.).

-The implemented set of Next registers is according to info about core 2.00.23, at least how I parsed it from the update/forum posts by core-team members.
-There were some mistakes in first version, and the fixing is going on (both wiki pages and this code).
+The implemented set of Next registers is according to info about core 2.00.24.
+The current version of test works on real board - the photo shows results with core 2.00.23, where sprite index read fails, but that one works in 2.00.24 (as can be seen on older photo, where the fails in other registers were mistakes in the test code, now fixed).

 The machine is expected to be configured as ZX48 with NEXT functionality allowed, but mostly OFF (expected: turbo speed OFF, memory contention as ZX48, ...)